davidpallmann/sql-database-binding-azurefunc-v1/README.md

 ## Output Binding

-An output binding will take the output of your function (a data tableor JSON string) and add records to the specified data table.
+An output binding will take the output of your function (a DataTable object or JSON string) and add records to the specified data table.

 Records are added with SqlBulkCopy for high performance.
 Duplicate keys (records already in the table) are ignored and do not generate an error.